The best things to do in Bend for January

 Enjoy the shops, restaurants, and river trail in the Old Mill District.

-January’s when shops slash prices to get rid of excess holiday inventory and make way for new spring stuff.
+Each January, Bend shops slash prices to get rid of excess holiday inventory and make way for new spring stuff.
 Hit some of Bend’s best shopping zones to score great deals this time of year.

 Because it’s one of our slowest times of year, pay close attention to stores’ operating hours and which days restaurants are open.
 Double check what you see online, as small mom-and-pop shops may not remember to update web info when seizing the January slowdown for vacations of their own.